-True to VTA's mission, "Solutions that move you", the 2016 Measure B Program provides funding opportunities for transportation planning, infrastructure, and education and outreach activities throughout Santa Clara County.
-With nine different categories, 2016 Measure B works with cities and the County of Santa Clara to create solutions for diverse local transportation concerns - from walking and biking to innovative transit connectivity.
+True to VTA's mission, "Solutions that move you", the 2016 Measure B Program provides funding opportunities for transportation planning, infrastructure, and education & outreach activities throughout Santa Clara County.
+With nine different categories, 2016 Measure B works with cities, towns, and the County of Santa Clara to create solutions for diverse local transportation concerns - from walking and biking to innovative transit connectivity.
 The 2016 Measure B Program aids in the delivery of voter-supported projects and initiatives through both competitive and non-competitive funding pools.

-This annual report details the progress of the 2016 Measure B Program from April 1, 2017 - when the sales tax was first collected, to June 30, 2019 - the end of the fiscal year 2019, detailing the measure's inception, developed programs, and funding allocations and expenditures.
-Additionally, it highlights Program achievements - such as the creation and adoption of the Program Category Guidelines and explains certain technical processes - such as the allocation to payment process.
+This annual report details the progress of the 2016 Measure B Program since the FY 2020 Annual Report, which may be accessed here.
+This annual report focuses on Fiscal Year 2021, starting July 1, 2020, to June 30, 2021 - detailing the measure's continued development and growth, and funding allocations and expenditures.
+Additionally, it highlights Program achievements - such as the launch of the 2016 Measure B Transparency Website and the adoption of the Biennial Budget and 10-year Program Principles & Project Selection Criteria.